PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 struct SessionRequest
 {
     uint UnknownValue1; // Unknown, possibly a magic value.
-Always observed to be 3. uint SessionId; // A randomly generated session idenfiier uint UdpLength; // The maximum length of a UDP packet that the sender can receive string ApplicationProtocol; // A null-terminated descriptor of the application protocol that the sender wishes to transport
+Always observed to be 3. uint SessionId; // A randomly generated session idenfiier. uint UdpLength; // The maximum length of a UDP packet that the sender can receive. string ApplicationProtocol; // A null-terminated descriptor of the application protocol that the sender wishes to transport.
 }
 ```